Zitkala-Ša: Marriage and family

-In early 1901, she was engaged to Carlos Montezuma, a Yavapi (Mohave-Apache) Indian.
-She broke off the relationship by August.
+In early 1901, she was engaged to Carlos Montezuma, a Yavapi (Mohave-Apache) doctor and Indigenous activist.
+Her letters to Montezuma verify that the Carlisle school and its president and founder were a major cause of concern.
+In her letters, she repeatedly mentions Pratt and Carlisle, calling Pratt "woefully small" and "bigoted" (5 March 1901) and writing that she "imagines Carlisle will rear up on its haunches" after one of her stories is published (Summer 1901).
+Zitkala-Ša explains to Montezuma that even though she "offends the Col.," she "won't be another's mouthpiece-[she] will say just what [she] thinks" (5 March 1901).
+It is both because of and through her rejection of Pratt and his educational plan that Zitkala-Ša inscribes her strategic rhetoric of pedagogical resistance.
+She broke off her engagement and relationship with Montezuma by August.
 He had refused to give up his private medical practice in Chicago and relocate with her to the Yankton Indian Agency, where she wanted to return.

 In 1902, she met and married Raymond Talephause Bonnin, who was of Yankton-European ancestry and culturally Yankton.
 Soon after their marriage, Bonnin was assigned by the BIA to the Uintah-Ouray reservation in Utah.
 The couple lived and worked there with the Ute people for the next fourteen years.
 During this period, Zitkala-Ša gave birth to the couple's only child, Raymond Ohiya Bonnin.

 Her husband, Bonnin, enlisted in the US Army in 1917 after the United States declared war against the German Empire during World War I. He was commissioned as a second lieutenant in 1918.
-He served in the Quarter Master Corps in Washington, D.C., and was honorably discharged with the rank of captain in 1920.
+He served in the Quartermaster Corps in Washington, D.C., and was honorably discharged with the rank of captain in 1920.